apache/pulsar/site2/docs/schema-overview.md

 2. The consumer connects to the broker with the `SchemaInfo` extracted from the passed-in schema instance.

 3. The broker checks if the topic is in use (has at least one of the objects: schema, data, active producer or consumer).
-   * If a topic has at least one of the above objects, go to step5.
+   * If a topic has at least one of the above objects, go to step 5.
-   * Otherwise, go to step4.
+   * Otherwise, go to step 4.

 4. The broker checks whether the schema can be auto-updated.
      * If the schema can be auto-updated, the broker registers the schema and connects the consumer.